wetube/bitcloud/Contributing.md

 ### CODE

-**This part is incomplete**
+Try to follow the whatever coding there is when editing code

 * Publicly available functions and types are prefixed with `bc_`, and macros with`BC_`.

-* Use two spaces and no tabs.

 * Don't leave whitespace at the end of lines.

-* Lines should be at most 80 characters long, but this isn't a hard limit.
+* Try to keep lines at around 80 characters long.

-* Use C89-style `/* ... */` comments.

-* All variables are assigned before use.
+* All variables are assigned before use(to avoid bugs).

 * All header files should have `#define` guards to prevent multiple inclusion.
 The format should be `<COMPONENT>_H` (e.g. `bitcloud.h` has `BITCLOUD_H`).

 * Use `0` for integers, `NULL` for pointers, and `'\0'` for chars.

 ### COMMIT